What is Data Subject Access?

 What is a Health Record?

-In section 68 the Act defines a "Health Record" as any record which consists of information relating to the physical or mental health or condition of an individual which has been made by or on behalf of a health professional in connection with the care of that individual.
+A "Health Record" is any record which consists of information relating to the physical or mental health of a natural person, including the provision of health care services, which reveal information about his or her health status which has been made by or on behalf of a health professional in connection with the care of that individual.

 For mentally incapacitated adults a person may make a request on their behalf if they have been granted power of attorney or agent by a court to manage their affairs.
-The request must be made in relation to the management of their affairs and finances.
+The request must be made in relation to the management of their health and welfare.

 What about medical records regarding deceased persons?